ch-patrick-scheidegger/c-plus-plus-ost/week04/README.md

 **Hint:** Use your knowledge about exceptions from the lecture to handle error cases properly!

-**Hint:** If you have not done already, use the same trick as for Ero also for the large space and minus sign to put in front of your number.
+**Hint:** If you have not done already, use the same trick as for Ero also for the minus sign to put in front of your number.

 ```
 1/0